lena-larionova/docs.konghq.com/app/gateway/2.6.x/plan-and-deploy/hybrid-mode/hybrid-mode-setup.md

 {% endnavtab %}
 {% endnavtabs %}

-## Step 4: Verify that Nodes are Connected
+## Verify that nodes are connected

 Use the Control Plane’s Cluster Status API to monitor your Data Planes.
 It
 provides: